 $1.1 million in recurring funds is provided to increase state aid to county libraries.

+A budget provision devotes PalmettoPride-Litter Control Program funds to the priority list of litter control projects identified by the South Carolina Department of Transportation.

 H. 4817 Alternative Nicotine Product Sold through a Vending Machine